racaljk/bc2json/README.md

 # More
 + Parsing behaviors are based on jvm8 specification.
 All elements on specification would be parsed into json.
-+ You can ignore somewhat meaningless fields according to demands

 # License
 Yes, I love the [MIT LICENSE](LICENSE)